mIRC-Scripters/mirckb/docs/source/commands/autojoin.rst

 .. code:: text

     on *:connect:{
     /*
-        5 seconds delay before we re-join the channels Enough time to perform more important things */
+    5 seconds delay before we re-join the channels Enough time to perform more important things
+    */
     autojoin -d5

     ns id FooBar
     mode $me -x
     }

+.. note:: The max delay is 600 seconds, anything more resets to 600.

 Compatibility
 -------------

 Added: mIRC v6.17 (17 Feb 2006)

-.. note:: Unless otherwise stated, this was the date of original functionality.
-Further enhancements may have been made in later versions.

 See also
 --------